albertogeniola/meross-homeassistant/README.md

 For now, the component has been integrated as a custom component into [HACS](https://custom-components.github.io/hacs/).

 ## Installation & configuration
-If you have HACS, well, it's a peace of cake!
+If you have HACS, well, it's a piece of cake!
 Just search for "Meross" (Full name is Meross Cloud IoT) in the default repository of HACS and It'll show up!

 Install it as you would do with any homeassistant custom component:
 1. Download the latest zip release archive from [here](https://github.com/albertogeniola/meross-homeassistant/releases/download/0.1a/meross_cloud.zip) (or clone the git master branch)